cryotools/glacial-lake-evolution/data/README.md

 You are free to use this dataset in your research.
 If you do, please refer to the release you used, e.g., for v1.01:

-Furian, Wilhelm (2022): Projected 21st century glacial lake evolution in High Mountain Asia. v1.01.
+Furian, Wilhelm (2022): Projected 21st century glacial lake evolution in High Mountain Asia.
+A dataset in shapefile format. v1.01.
 Zenodo.
 DOI: 10.5281/zenodo.6024450

 [![DOI](https://zenodo.org/badge/457083839.svg)](https://zenodo.org/badge/latestdoi/457083839)